salmabahdad/react_native_app/README.md

 Welcome to **React Native App**!
 A cross-platform mobile application built with **React Native** ⚛️, designed to run on both **Android 🤖** and **iOS 🍎**.
-This project serves as a starter template with navigation, reusable components, and utilities to kickstart mobile development.
+This project serves as a starter template with navigation, reusable components.

 ## ✨ Features